 According to the Center for Disease Control, around 164 million work hours are missed every single year due to dental issues.
 If you don't have time for the dentist, this should be cause for concern.
 Not taking an hour to have your teeth cleaned can cause you to become part of that statistic.
 If you have a demanding job or a busy life with the kids, you don't have time to be preoccupied with a dental emergency or severe toothache.
 The only way to prevent one, however, is to brush and floss at home and to visit our office for preventative dental care.
 A regular dental exam and teeth cleaning takes an hour or less so you can complete it on your lunch break.
-At Premier Dental of Quincy and Milton, we will work within your schedule, making it easy to schedule a dental appointment.
+At Core Dental Group and Implants Center, we will work within your schedule, making it easy to schedule a dental appointment.
 We encourage you to take the time now so that you don't have to spend more time dealing with an emergency later on.

 Preventative Dental Care Can Save You Money

 In addition to helping you avoid a nasty toothache and saving you time, preventative dental care can also save you money.
-At Premier Dental of Quincy and Milton, we can treat your tooth decay or infected tooth, regardless of how minor or severe the problem is.
+At Core Dental Group and Implants Center, we can treat your tooth decay or infected tooth, regardless of how minor or severe the problem is.
 We prefer, however, to identify the problem quickly and before it has the chance to spread and cause you a great deal of discomfort.
 It is also important to note that if you have a small cavity, all that you will likely need is for the decayed portion to be removed.
 A filling can then restore the missing tooth structure.
 While the cost of every procedure depends on the extent of the work being done, a good rule of thumb is that a filling will cost around a third of what a crown will cost.
 If you are looking to save money, catching a cavity early, when all that's needed is a filling, will provide a significant savings.
 Unfortunately, those that do not receive regular dental care often wait until the discomfort is so severe that they can't stand it any longer.
 By this point, the decay or infection is likely to be so severe that a crown will be necessary.
 Given the higher cost, you could have three fillings for the price of one crown.
 Therefore, preventative dental care makes financial sense.